Editor’s note: Dr. Jo de Klerk is neither affiliated with nor endorses any specific health insurance company.

 Pet insurance is certainly one of the grey areas of canine care.
 Is pet insurance essential, like health insurance is for humans?
 Is it an optional safeguard?
 Or heck, is it a total scam?

-In this guide, we’ll dig into the ins and outs of pet insurance and help you assess whether or not pet insurance makes sense for you.
+In this guide, we’ll review the very best pet insurance companies as well as dig into the ins and outs of pet insurance and help you assess whether or not pet insurance makes sense for you.

 Key Takeaways: Is Pet Insurance Worth It?

 - Looking for the most popular, best-rated pet insurance plan?
 In our research, Healthypaws had the most happy customers.
 While monthly premiums can be a bit high, fans agree the coverage is fantastic, and folks love the 90% reimbursement option.

 - Pet insurance commonly presents a few key challenges to owners.
 For example, you’ll usually need to pay upfront for health care services and then wait for a reimbursement check.
 Also, pre-existing conditions are rarely covered by insurance plans.

 - You’ll usually be able to pick between several different options when choosing a pet insurance plan.
 This includes things like deductibles, monthly premium levels, and different types of reimbursement options.

 The Most Popular Pet Insurance Companies (and What Real Customers Have to Say)

 Let’s say you’ve decided pet insurance is a good choice for your needs.
 What pet insurance companies should you consider?
 What are some of the best pet insurance companies?

 There are a lot of pet insurance programs out there, and they don’t tend to be very transparent about when they will or won’t come through for you.